Wimmics/SciLEx/README.md

 * Consolidate and Enrich a benchmark
 * Exploring the citations links and expanding a network of sci. papers

-I developed ScilEx scripts in the context of a systematic review conducted during my Phd, and introduced in :
+I developed SciLEx scripts in the context of a systematic review conducted during my Phd, and introduced in :
 > Celian Ringwald.
 Learning Pattern-Based Extractors from Natural Language and Knowledge Graphs: Applying Large Language Models to Wikipedia and Linked Open Data.
 AAAI-24 - 38th AAAI Conference on Artificial Intelligence, Feb 2024, Vancouver, Canada. pp.23411-23412, ⟨10.1609/aaai.v38i21.30406⟩. ⟨hal-04526050⟩
 ---
 ## SciLEx Framework